A-Strydom/cyberpunk-2048/README.md

   - Click the button to immediately end the game (trigger game over)
   - Useful for testing the game over screen or ending a game quickly

+- **TRACEBACK**: Enter this code to activate the undo/redo system
+  - Undo and redo buttons (⏪ ⏩) will appear next to the sound icon
+  - Click undo to revert your last move, or redo to restore a move you undid
+  - Works with both manual moves and autodrive mode
+  - When the game is about to end (flatline), a modal will appear asking if you want to "TRACEBACK" (undo) or "ACCEPT FATE" (proceed to game over)
+  - If you choose TRACEBACK during autodrive, autodrive will automatically turn off
+  - Perfect for experimenting with different strategies and learning optimal moves
+  - Undo stack is limited to the last 50 moves to prevent memory issues

 Access the cheat menu from the main menu (☰) → **⌨️ CHEAT**.

 ## 🤖 Autodrive Mode